bmag/imenu-list/README.md

 It is possible to take further actions every time the `*Ilist*` buffer is updated, by using the hook `imenu-list-update-hook`.

+## Automatic Update

+When `imenu-list-minor-mode` is enabled, the `*Ilist*` buffer is updated automatically whenever the user is idle, with a default delay time of 0.5 seconds.
+To change the delay time, set the value of `imenu-list-idle-update-delay-time`.

 ## Display
 imenu-list has several faces for showing different levels of nesting in the `*Ilist*` buffer.
 To customize them, see `M-x customize-group RET imenu-list RET`.